 Stanford Jazz Workshop Leadership

 Alto saxophonist, composer, arranger, and educator Jim Nadel founded the Stanford Jazz Workshop in 1972.
-He continues to serve as the nonprofit organization’s artistic and executive director.
-In addition to his work with the Stanford Jazz Workshop, Nadel designed the jazz studies curriculum for Stanford University’s academic jazz program and has served as a lecturer in the Stanford University Music Department since 1984.
+He continues to serve as the nonprofit organization’s artistic director.
+In addition to his work with the Stanford Jazz Workshop, Nadel designed the initial jazz studies curriculum for Stanford University’s academic jazz program and has served as a lecturer in the Department of Music since 1986.
 Nadel received a BA in Music from Stanford University and an MA in Nonprofit Administration from the University of San Francisco.
 He is a former member of the IAJE and a current member of JEN (Jazz Education Network) and the AFM (American Federation of Musicians).

-Ernie has an extensive background in communications development for the both music industry and nonprofit sector.
-He served as longtime Editor-in-Chief of Keyboard Magazine, where he oversaw all aspects of the publication’s production and marketing, including print, social media, and more.
+Ernie has an extensive background in program and content development for the tech and music industries and the nonprofit sector.
+He served as longtime Editor-in-Chief of Keyboard Magazine, where he oversaw all aspects of the publication’s content design, production, and marketing, including print and digital.
 A Peninsula local, he’s attended many SJF concerts over the years, and was himself a piano student in our Jazz Residency program several years ago.
 With a Master’s Degree in Music from UC Berkeley, years in the classroom as a jazz educator, and a deep love of jazz, Ernie brings a special insight to marketing both the festival and educational programming here at SJW.

 Board of Directors